edwin16804/Simple-RAG-application/README.md

 ### Common Issues

 1. **Ollama not running**: Make sure Ollama is installed and the `nomic-embed-text` model is pulled
-2. **AstraDB connection failed**: Verify your credentials and endpoint in the `.env` file
+2. **ChromaDB connection failed**: Verify your API key, tenant ID, and database name in the `.env` file
 3. **OpenRouter API errors**: Check your API key and account status

-### Getting Help

-If you encounter issues:
-1. Check the logs for error messages
-2. Verify all environment variables are set correctly
-3. Ensure all services (Ollama, AstraDB) are accessible
-4. Open an issue on GitHub with detailed error information